Bruno Carranza

-José Bruno Carranza Ramírez (October 5, 1822, San José, First Mexican Empire – January 25, 1891, San José, Republic of Costa Rica) was briefly President of Costa Rica (albeit with the title Temporary Head of the Republic) in 1870.
-Bruno Carranza came to power in the coup d'état of 27 April 1870 that deposed President Jesús Jiménez.
-He resigned three months later.
+José Bruno Carranza Ramírez (5 October 1822 – 25 January 1891) was a Costa Rican physician, journalist and politician who served as the 7th President of Costa Rica from April to August 1870.
+Appointed with the title of Temporary Head of the Republic, he came to power in the coup d'état of 27 April 1870 that deposed President Jesús Jiménez.
+He resigned three months later under military pressure by General Tomas Guardia Gutierrez.

 His parents were Miguel Carranza Fernández (Vice-Head of State between 1838 and 1841) and Joaquina Ramírez y García.
 In 1847 he married Gerónima Montealegre, sister of President José María Montealegre Fernández.
 His great-great-granddaughter is actress Madeleine Stowe.

 Studies and career

 Carranza graduated in medicine from the University of San Carlos in Guatemala.

 After returning to Costa Rica he practiced both privately and in the State-run Hospital San Juan de Dios.
 He was inspector general of vaccinations and proto-medicines.
 He served in Nicaragua as a military doctor during the 1856 Campaign against William Walker, but had to return almost immediately due to a Costa Rican Army retreat and a cholera epidemic.

 He also worked as a journalist, publishing several newsletters and newspapers such as El Álbum ("The Album") and La Estrella del Irazú ("The Irazú Star").
 He was also active in other diverse economic and commercial ventures, and among other businesses, he owned coffee plantations, a book store, and a boutique.
 From 1855 to 1859 he was awarded the administration of the National Liquor Factory and thus became the only official State supplier of alcohol.